Smertig/banana/docs/api/tg/types/inline_query_result_document.rst

    .. cpp:member:: optional_t<array_t<message_entity_t>> caption_entities

    Optional.
 List of special entities that appear in the caption, which can be specified instead of parse_mode

-   .. cpp:member:: string_t document_url

-   A valid URL for the file

-   .. cpp:member:: string_t mime_type

-   MIME type of the content of the file, either “application/pdf” or “application/zip”

    .. cpp:member:: optional_t<string_t> description